huangdonghere/SRCFS/README.md

 ## Description

-This project provides the MATLAB code for our SRCFS method, which is an unsupervised feature selection method presented in the following paper:
+This project provides the MATLAB source code for our SRCFS algorithm, which is an unsupervised feature selection algorithm presented in the following paper:

-D. Huang, X. Cai, and C.-D. Wang.
-“Unsupervised Feature Selection with Multi-Subspace Randomization and Collaboration”, under peer review, 2019.
+Dong Huang, Xiaosha Cai, and Chang-Dong Wang.
+“Unsupervised Feature Selection with Multi-Subspace Randomization and Collaboration”, Knowledge-Based Systems, in press, 2019.

 ## Main Function